All Episodes

 Wow.

-So that's what I do for my day job is like I do social media advertising for businesses and it was crazy because we were doing like a hundred thousand dollars a month in sales of these bicycle helmets to third world countries where uh people primarily commute on bicycles, right?
+And it was crazy because we were doing like $100,000 a month in sales of these bicycle helmets to third world countries where people primarily commute on bicycles.

-And China shut down the exports of these helmets because they were wary that the helmets would arrive in the hands of the uh protesters in Hong Kong.
+And China shut down the exports of these helmets because they were wary that the helmets would arrive in the hands of the protesters in Hong Kong.

 Really?